sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 ```

 ### Today's date
-Strictly, this is the date that the LaTeX file was compiled (which is the step
+The `\today` command is what you need.
+Strictly, this is the date that the
-before exporting to PDF, for most people).
+LaTeX file was compiled (which is the step before exporting to PDF, for most
+people).
 For example:

 ```tex
 % Date in top center header